peterlaursen/abf/products/README.txt

 DOCUMENTATION FOR THE CONVERTER AND THE PLAYER

-Version 0.30-Alpha4
+Version 0.50
-Copyright (C) 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015 Peter Laursen.
+Copyright (C) 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 Peter Laursen.

 NOTE:

-This is Alpha software.
+This is Beta software.
 Run at your own risk.
 This software has not been known to eat you alive, but you must expect some bugs.
-Also, no guarantee is made for correct operation of alpha programs.
+Also, no guarantee is made for correct operation of beta programs.

-What's new in next version?
+What's new in Version 0.50?
 ===
+* The abfencoder is now multithreaded meaning that conversion should be faster.
 * The player now also builds on Linux.
 * Added GPIO support for the ARM version.
 This is not built by default.
 To enable it, define GPIO while building the source.
 This has only been tested on a Raspberry Pi 2.
 We expect one button on pin 13.
 * Add keys for adjusting the playback gain of the decoder.
 The keys are + and - (minus).